grilling guides icon.Grilling Guides

 What Texture is Blue Steak?

-Heat breaks down beef proteins, making the meat more tender.
-Blue steak isn’t hot enough to achieve this magic, so you’ll likely find it chewier and even a bit spongy compared to even a medium-rare steak.
+Blue steak has a soft, cool, and slightly spongy texture.
+In cooking to higher doneness levels, heat breaks down beef proteins, making the meat more tender.
+But blue steak isn’t hot enough to achieve this magic, so you’ll likely find it chewier and even a bit spongy compared to even a medium-rare steak.

 Of course, all that extra chewing allows you to experience the flavor for even longer, creating a very satisfying experience if your steak is naturally flavorful.